tk-notes/blog/fun-with-dates/README.md

 };
 ```

-But what happen when we subtract the day if the day is the first day of the month?
+But what happens when we subtract the day if the day is the first day of the month?

 ```typescript
 // date to handle